Was bedeutet Kostenmanagement im Projektmanagement?

 Why is cost management important in project management?

 Cost project management is vital to an organization’s project planning process.
-In fact, global services company Accenture believes sustainable cost management should be “part of the company’s DNA.”
+Global services company Accenture believes sustainable cost management should be “part of the company’s DNA.”

 Without a detailed budget, you cannot effectively map out the resources needed for your project.
 For example, if you are renovating an office building, you need to hire an architect, pay for building materials, and agree upon hourly rates for construction workers.
-For all these tasks, you need to accurately estimate all costs and ensure you have the budget to cover these resource costs.
+To do this, you need to accurately estimate all costs and ensure you have the budget to cover them.

 What are the benefits of cost management in project management?